Microneedling with PRP in Walnut Creek: What It Does, Who It Helps, and What to Expect

 Many patients benefit from a series rather than one isolated treatment.

-The right schedule should be individualized.
-More treatment is not always better; the goal is the right treatment plan for the patient’s skin.
+The schedule should be individualized.
+More treatment is not always better; the goal is the right treatment plan for the patient's skin.

 Is this the same as a “vampire facial”?

-Microneedling with PRP is sometimes casually called a “vampire facial.”
+Microneedling with PRP is sometimes casually called a "vampire facial."
+At NeuroBeauty, we prefer more precise language: SkinPen microneedling with platelet-rich plasma.

 Why physician-led care matters